Temporary payment failure

 If the problem isn't likely to happen again, you can make a one-time payment to cover the charge.

 - Wrong credit card number: If you think you might have entered the wrong credit card number, or if the card number changed, add the card again as a new payment method.
-(You can't update the number of an existing credit card in your Billing settings.)
+(You can't update the number of an existing credit card in your Payments settings.)

 - Billing address or phone number: Make sure that the telephone number and billing address you gave for your credit card match those that your credit card company has.
-Either update credit card details in your Billing settings.
+Either update credit card details in your Payments settings.
 Or ask your credit card company to change the address and phone number associated with your card.

 - Insufficient funds: Make sure that your bank account has enough money to cover the charge.